RV Slang Terms Every Newbie Should Know

 We’ve all heard and know what words like toad, basement and hula skirt are, right?
 Well in the world of RVers you may want to think again.

-As a newcomer to this unique and wonderful world, it won’t take you long to realize there is a whole vocabulary of slang terms used by RVers that reference various aspects of this lifestyle.
-Even a seasoned RVer may come across a new word that they haven’t heard before, even if they could probably take a well-educated guess and get it right.
+As a newcomer to this unique and wonderful world, you’ll soon understand there is a unique vocabulary of slang terms exclusive to RVers.
+Even a seasoned RVer may come across a new word that they haven’t heard before.
+Although, they could probably take a well-educated guess and get it right.

-Below are some words and phrases that are regularly used and can help you with buying a motorhome, talking to other RV owners or describing problems to your insurance company.
+Below are some common words and phrases that can help you with buying a motorhome, talking to fellow RV owners, or describing problems to your insurance company.
 Knowing this lingo may also convince people that you’re a full time RVer, even if you’re not.
 We hope you enjoy!

 Toad or “Dinghy”: a small vehicle being towed behind a large RV.